sebastienrousseau/dotfiles.github.io/docs/README.md

 ---
-description: Bash configuration files for macOS, Linux and Windows.
-Tailored to your needs and at your service
+description: The next generation of Bash configuration files for macOS, Linux and Windows.
+Dotfiles gives you new ways to do more than ever with your shell.
 heroImage: /logo.svg
 heroText: Simply designed to fit your shell life
 home: true
 lang: en-GB
 metaTitle: Dotfiles (United Kingdom)
 permalink: /
-subtitle: Bash configuration files for macOS, Linux and Windows.
-Tailored to your needs and at your service
+subtitle: The next generation of Bash configuration files for macOS, Linux and Windows.
+Dotfiles gives you new ways to do more than ever with your shell.
-tagline: Bash configuration files for macOS, Linux and Windows.
-Tailored to your needs and at your service
+tagline: The next generation of Bash configuration files for macOS, Linux and Windows.
+Dotfiles gives you new ways to do more than ever with your shell.
 title: Dotfiles (United Kingdom)
 actionText: Read more →
 actionLink: /about/